Vashti Murphy McKenzie

-Vashti Murphy McKenzie (born May 28, 1947) is the interim president and general secretary of the National Council of Churches of Christ in the USA.
-She's also a retired bishop of the African Methodist Episcopal Church, and author of six books.
+Vashti Murphy McKenzie (born May 28, 1947) is the President and General Secretary of the National Council of Churches of Christ in the USA.
+She is also a retired bishop of the African Methodist Episcopal Church, and author of six books.
 In 2000, McKenzie became the first woman to be elected as bishop in the denomination's history.
 She later served as President of the Council of Bishops, becoming the first woman to serve as Titular head of the AME Church.

 Early life and education

 Vashti was born on May 28, 1947, in Baltimore, Maryland.
 She is the daughter of Samuel Edward Smith and Ida Murphy Smith Peters.
 She was named after her maternal grandmother, Vashti Turley Murphy, who was one of 22 women who founded the Delta Sigma Theta sorority in 1913, while a student at Howard University.

 McKenzie's maternal grandfather, Carl J. Murphy, was the publisher and chief editor of the Baltimore Afro-American, a black newspaper started by his father, John H. Murphy, Sr. The newspaper was a family enterprise, and Murphy's five daughters were involved as publishers, editors, journalists, and board members.
 McKenzie began writing for publication at an early age; she recalls that her first journalism opportunity was writing obituaries at age 16.

 McKenzie attended high school at Eastern High School, an all-female public high school in Baltimore City.
 She was one of only six black students in the school, which had been desegregated in the wake of the Brown vs. Board of Education decision in 1954.
 McKenzie graduated from Eastern High in 1965.

 Following her graduation from high school, McKenzie studied at the Blair School of Journalism for one summer, before matriculating at Morgan State University, where she studied history.
 In her junior year, she left school to marry Stan McKenzie, who was playing for the Baltimore Bullets in the NBA.
-They couple moved to Arizona when Stan McKenzie was traded to the Phoenix Suns.
+The couple moved to Arizona when Stan McKenzie was traded to the Phoenix Suns.
 Later, the McKenzies moved back to Baltimore.
 Vashti McKenzie went back to school, and earned a Bachelor of Arts in journalism at the University of Maryland.